FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

 \subsubsection{Data Preparation.}

-For SegTHOR datasets, in order to reduce the GPU memory cost and reduce image noise.
-We first split the original 3D data into many 2D images along the Z-axis.
-Secondly, we use $\bm{f} = \bm{I}[96:400, 172:396]$ as the input image, where $\bm{I}$ denotes the original 2D slice.
-We remove the slices of pure black ground truth when it is in training datasets.
+For the SegTHOR datasets, in~order to reduce the GPU memory cost and reduce the image noise, we first split the original 3D data into many 2D images along the Z-axis.
+Secondly, we used $\bm{f} = \bm{I}[96:400, 172:396]$ as the input image, where $\bm{I}$ denotes the original 2D slice.
+We removed the slices of the pure black ground-truth when it was in training on the datasets.

-For the 3D HVSMR-2016 datasets, we directly use the sliding window cropping method with the strides of $64 \times 64 \times 32$ to crop the volumes.
-In general, before cropping the 3D whole-volume into several overlapping sub-volume of size $128 \times 128 \times 64$, a $(32,32,16)$-voxel padding with zero filling is first added to each direction of the 3D whole-volume.
-Then, after these operations, all remaining sub-volumes whose sizes are smaller than $128 \times 128 \times 64$ will be resized to $128 \times 128 \times 64$ with zero-filling and the intensity values of all patches are in $[0, 4808]$.
+For the 3D HVSMR-2016 datasets, we directly used the sliding window cropping method with strides of $64 \times 64 \times 32$ to crop the volumes.
+In~general, before~cropping the 3D whole-volume into several overlapping sub-volumes of size $128 \times 128 \times 64$, a~$(32,32,16)$-voxel padding with zero filling was first added to each direction of the 3D whole-volume.
+Then, after~these operations, all remaining sub-volumes whose sizes were smaller than $128 \times 128 \times 64$ were resized to $128 \times 128 \times 64$ with zero-filling, and the intensity values of all patches were in $[0, 4808]$.

-For the 3D CHAOS-CT datasets which is used as liver segmentation experiments, we first crop the volumes in the $x, y$ directions to obtain a ROI with a size of $380 \times 440 \times z$, and then use the above sliding window cropping method to crop out several 3D sub-volumes where those intensity values are in $[-1200, 1096]$.
+For the 3D CHAOS-CT datasets, which were used as for the liver segmentation experiments, we first cropped the volumes in the $x, y$ directions to obtain an ROI with a size of $380 \times 440 \times z$ and~then used the above sliding window cropping method to crop out several 3D sub-volumes, where those intensity values were in $[-1200, 1096]$.

-Although the noise problem can be improved by data pre-processing, our aim is not to pursue the best performance of network in this datasets, we compare the performance of each method under fairer conditions.
-Using some data pre-processing techniques may be particularly beneficial to some methods, while at the same time may degrade the performance of others, so we did not use more complex data pre-processing techniques.
+Although the noise problem can be improved by data pre-processing, our aim was not to pursue the best performance of the network on these datasets; we compared the performance of each method under fairer conditions.
+Using some data pre-processing techniques may be particularly beneficial to some methods, while at the same time, they may degrade the performance of others, so we did not use more complex data pre-processing~techniques.